dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/toolstripstatuslabel-control.md

   - "status bars"
   - "ToolStrip control [Windows Forms], ToolStripStatusLabel" ms.assetid: 099bc74a-a29f-4f15-af0d-7c517ef50c7e
+description: Learn how the ToolStripStatusLabel control provides a display area in a StatusStrip for text, images, or both.
 ---
 # ToolStripStatusLabel Control
 The <xref:System.Windows.Forms.ToolStripStatusLabel> provides a display area in a <xref:System.Windows.Forms.StatusStrip> for text, images, or both.